erlang/erlang-org/_posts/2022-05-18-My-OTP-25-highlights.md

 In the example above the strings from the input list are grouped according to their length and they are reversed before they are stored in the groups.

+For more details see the [`maps:groups_from_list/2`](/doc/man/maps.html#groups_from_list-2) documentation.

 ## `lists:enumerate/1,2`

-Takes a list of elements and return a new list where each element has been associated with its position in the original list.
+Takes a list of elements and returns a new list where each element has been associated with its position in the original list.
 Returns a new list with tuples of the form `{I, H}` where `I` is the position of `H` in the original list.
 The enumeration starts with 1 and increases by 1 in each step.

-That is, enumerate/1 behaves as if it had been defined as follows:

 Example:
 ```erlang
 > lists:enumerate([a,b,c]).
 [{1,a},{2,b},{3,c}]
 ```
-There is also a enumerate/2 function which can be used to set the initial number to something else than 1.
+There is also a `enumerate/2` function which can be used to set the initial number to something else than 1.
 See example below:
 ```erlang
 > lists:enumerate(10, [a,b,c]).
 [{10,a},{11,b},{12,c}]
 ```
+For more details see the [`lists:enumerate/1`](/doc/man/lists.html#enumerate-1) documentation.

 ## `lists:uniq/1,2`

 Removes duplicates from a list while preserving the order of the elements.
 The first occurrence of each element is kept.
-We already have `lists:usort` which also removes duplicates but return a sorted list.
+We already have `lists:usort` which also removes duplicates but returns a sorted list.

 Examples:
 ```erlang